fandemonium/Protocols/Microbial_Biomass_sequential_extraction.md

 + **Subsample peat (stored at +4ºC until all subsampled)**
     1. One subsample for determining gravimetric soil moisture
-        a. \>15 g/sample in pre-weighted aluminum trays
+        1. \>15 g/sample in pre-weighted aluminum trays
-            - the more sample the better
+            1. the more sample the better
-            - peat (especially fresh peat) contains ~90% of water
+            2. peat (especially fresh peat) contains ~90% of water
         b.
 Dried peat can be stored in co:in bags
         c.Part of the dried peats can be used to determine soil pH (per location, per geography)
     2. One subsample for sequential extraction